rscircus/rscircus.github.io/_posts/2020-01-21-tinker-kubecloud.md

 sudo install k3sup /usr/local/bin/
 ```

-Our master Pi from above will be the Kubernetes Agent and the nodes will be the agents to our Kubernetes server.
+Our master Pi from above will be the Kubernetes master and the nodes will be the agents to our Kubernetes.

 First the master: